DineshBabu1989/Homeday-Challenge/README.md

 ## Architecture of the application

--React on the front end to render UI and respond to front-end events -Redux store to manage data from RESTful APIs
+- React on the front end to render UI and respond to front-end events
+- Redux store to manage data from RESTful APIs
--Actions contain API calls to predefined API end points -Reducers contain data from API calls in the form of objects
+- Actions contain API calls to predefined API end points
+- Reducers contain data from API calls in the form of objects

 ## Prerequisities